Swindon, Wiltshire · Small group · 2 hours from London

 A space to pause and reset

 Some of the most capable people are also the most stretched.
-If you’ve been running hard for a long time — carrying responsibility, navigating change, or simply feeling like something needs to shift — this is for you.
+If you’ve been running hard for a long time; carrying responsibility, navigating change, or simply feeling like something needs to change, this is for you.

-“I spent 25 years in the technology industry and for much of that time I believed genuinely in what I was doing.
-Then, during lockdown, I lost my beloved Dad.
-I couldn’t be with him when he died.
-I couldn’t hold my husband’s hand at the funeral or hug my Dad’s sister as she sobbed quietly.
-Weeks later, my young daughter was seriously injured and ill in hospital and again, I faced this trauma largely alone.
+“I spent 25 years in the technology industry and for most of that time I believed genuinely in what I was doing.
+During lockdown, I faced overlapping events - I lost my beloved Dad, I couldn’t be with him when he died.
+Weeks later, my young daughter was seriously injured and was critically ill in hospital and again, I faced this trauma largely alone.

-Last September I spent two days alone at Botswicky, building fires, chopping wood, doing simple physical tasks.
+Last September I spent two days alone at Botswicky, chopping wood, building fires and doing simple physical tasks.
 It set me on a course I hadn’t expected.
-What I discovered was that my burnout hadn’t arrived all at once.
-It had crept up on me slowly — the way trauma does — winding itself around the grief and the isolation of lockdown, the years of carrying on because I loved my work and because people depended on me.
+As my mind and body calmed down I could connect with my burnout.
+It had crept up on me slowly and the overlapping trauma I experienced completely overwhelmed me.
+My body was carrying the grief and the isolation of lockdown, the years of working hard because I loved what I did and because people depended on me.
 Over time, what had once felt purposeful began to feel like something I was simply going through the motions of.
-When the workplace finally became somewhere I no longer recognised, I had nothing left in the tank.
+I had nothing left in the tank.
 Not because I was weak — but because I had been running on empty for far longer than I had admitted to myself.
+I needed to reset”

 — Emma Velle, co-founder, Nordic Glamping at Botswicky Copse